 Every business has a website now.
 It is pretty much the first thing that someone does when they decide to start trading; well, after they have spoken to an accountant, obviously.

-Our recent research with UK business owners further backs this up; as well as preferring a tech-savvy service offering, the clarity of an accountant’s website was ‘very’ or ‘extremely’ important to SMEs when deciding on an accountant, with 79% among those who said they’d visit their prospective accountant’s website first.
+Our 2022 research with UK business owners further backs this up; as well as preferring a tech-savvy service offering, the clarity of an accountant’s website was ‘very’ or ‘extremely’ important to SMEs when deciding on an accountant, with 79% among those who said they’d visit their prospective accountant’s website first.

 So if you are getting the majority of your leads via referrals you’ll need to make sure your digital presence is compelling as sometimes that will be all referred leads have to go on when choosing an accountant.